 Memorial Day weekend in Dallas has a lot to offer.
 The program differs from year to year, with smaller festivals and parties.
 But the core celebrations in the city include a solemn ceremony at Dallas-Fort Worth National Cemetery, Memorial Day Music Fest at Klyde Warren Park, and also a concert by Dallas Symphony Orchestra at Flag Pole Hill followed by a fireworks display.

-Memorial Day Ceremony at Dallas-Fort Worth National Cemetery (May 25, 2020)
+Memorial Day Ceremony at Dallas-Fort Worth National Cemetery (May 31, 2021, unconfirmed)

 In the abundance of fun events running during the holiday weekend, it's good to remember the reason behind the holiday.
 The best place to pause and honor the fallen must be Dallas-Fort Worth National Cemetery.
 On Memorial Day, thousands of people gather at the resting place of these U.S. Service members to pay tribute to the heroes.

-Memorial Day Music Fest at Klyde Warren Park (canceled in 2020)
+Memorial Day Music Fest at Klyde Warren Park (May 2021, unconfirmed)

 Klyde Warren Park's Memorial Day Music Fest is a great place to celebrate with a family.
 Launched in 2019, it has gained popularity among its visitors.
 There is live music on multiple stages across the lawn, face painting, games, food trucks, and a grand fireworks display to wrap up the evening.
 The music meets the tastes of everyone—should they come for the patriotic tunes by a U.S. Army band, or some rock, jazz, and country.

-Memorial Day DSO Concert & Fireworks Display at Flag Pole Hill (canceled in 2020)
+Memorial Day DSO Concert & Fireworks Display at Flag Pole Hill (May 2021, unconfirmed)

 Dallas Symphony Orchestra has a beautiful tradition of a free park concert series, which runs throughout the early summer.
 The opening concert usually takes place on Memorial Day at Flag Pole Hill Park.
 The moving performance would be incomplete without a spectacular pyrotechnic show afterward.
 In case of unfavorable weather, a rain site is Meyerson Symphony Center.